alexandros-papagrigoriou/brainfuck_interpreter/README.md

 ### Clean

-Remove the compiled executable file `bf`:
+Remove the compiled executable file `bf` **and all object files** in the `build` directory:

 ```bash
 make clean
 ```

-Use this if you want to rebuild from scratch or delete the executable entirely.
+Use this if you want to rebuild from scratch or delete all build artifacts including the executable and object files.

 ---